Nathy Peluso: Career

-2017–2018: First releases
+2017–2018: Esmeralda and La Sandunguera

-In October 2017, Peluso independently released a seven-track extended play titled Esmeralda, which included the single "Corashe".
+In October 2017, Peluso self-released a seven-track mixtape titled Esmeralda, which included her debut single "Corashe".
 The track aroused the interest of many music critics and independent music magazines like Mondo Sonoro and Rockdelux.

-In April 2018, she released a second EP, La Sandunguera, with Everlasting Records, which spawned the singles "La Sandunguera" and "Estoy Triste".
+In April 2018, she released her first EP La Sandunguera through Everlasting Records, with the title track and "Estoy Triste" released as singles.
 She later embarked on a tour with her band Big Menu that had over a hundred concerts, including gigs at BBK Live, Sónar and the Festival Internacional de Benicàssim.
 The tour visited Spain and selected parts of Europe and Latin America.
 She was nominated at the Independent Music Awards (MIN) for Song of the Year and Best Music Video for "La Sandunguera" She also received the Discovery Artist award at the Latin Alternative Music Conference in New York City.

-In 2019 she released her debut book "Deja Que te Combata", a compilation of her thoughts, reflections, stories and past and upcoming projects.
+Peluso published the book Deja Que te Combata in May 2019, a compilation of her thoughts, reflections, stories, and past and upcoming projects.
 During that year she continued promoting herself through new releases like "Natikillah" and appearances at major festivals such as Primavera Sound.
 She also partnered with Samsung to be part of their Somos Smart Girl campaign alongside Blanca Suárez, Sandra Barneda and Carolina Marín.